play/play/README.md

 # play

+## Install

+There are a lot of moving parts in Play.
+We've built a bootstrap script to help cut down the amount of things you'll have to do to get Play up and running.

+For **OS X**, you'll need to first install Apple's [Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools) so you can get software compiled on your Mac.

 ### the dirty harry developer's guide to a still beta v3 of play

 Until we're further along, here's what you need to know: